YSM Evergreen Centre is a safe space for youth between the ages of 16 and 24 to freely access our many services and programs.

 YSM Cornerstone provides Family Support Services to strengthen the family unit by providing an array of programs and services that meet every day needs.

 Trained counsellors support our community members in the process of healing from negative experiences and psychological wounds.
-Our counsellors help with a range of issues including addictions, abuse, anxiety and eating disorders.
+Our counsellors help with a range of issues including depression, anxiety, addictions and abuse.

 Through workshops and other programs, our staff helps job seekers gain the skills they need to prepare for work.
 Job-ready clients are then matched with employment opportunities including training opportunities, job placements and direct-entry jobs.